SarveshBTelang/Real-Time-LiDAR-SLAM-Simulation-with-LIO-SAM-in-ROS-2-Humble-using-Gazebo-and-RViz2/README.md

 ```
 Ensure all necessary dependencies are listed in the respective CMakeLists.txt files for each package in the src/ directory.

-Before launching the build ,copy the required Gazebo models for the factory world to your ~/.gazebo/models/ directory, if not already present.
+Before launching the build, copy the required Gazebo models for the factory world to your ~/.gazebo/models/ directory, if not already present.

 ## Launch Instructions